Targeted Molecular Therapy in Head and Neck Squamous Cell Carcinoma Overview of Targeted Molecular Therapy in HNSCC

 In order for a tumor to grow, invade, and metastasize, angiogenesis, which is the formation of new blood vessels, is critical for tumor cells to acquire the necessary nutrients.
 A number of factors regulate angiogenesis.
 Vascular endothelial cell growth factor (VEGF) has potent angiogenic effects.
 The presence of VEGF has been reported in approximately 40% of head and neck squamous cell carcinomas (HNSCCs), and its presence is associated with a poor prognosis.

 In vitro studies using antisense VEGF mRNA have shown a down-regulation of VEGF and decreased endothelial migration.
 A tumor vaccine that targets VEGF has also been shown to suppress angiogenesis and tumor growth in animal studies.
-Recently released data from a phase III study of bevacizumab (Avastin), a humanized monoclonal antibody (MAb) that inhibits VEGF, showed prolongation of life in patients with metastatic colon cancer when bevacizumab was used in combination with chemotherapy as compared to chemotherapy alone.
+Data from a phase III study of bevacizumab (Avastin), a humanized monoclonal antibody (MAb) that inhibits VEGF, showed prolongation of life in patients with metastatic colon cancer when bevacizumab was used in combination with chemotherapy as compared to chemotherapy alone.

 Vokes et al, in a study of erlotinib with bevacizumab, showed stable disease in 31 of 44 patients with improved median progression-free survival and overall survival.[53]